apache/mynewt-site/docs/os/modules/hal/hal_creation.md

 interface (without structures or function pointers) and the system can provide a different software implementation for each device id.

-Although the GPIO interface today for Mynewt uses the **direct HAL** let's illustrate what it might look like for an indirect HAL.
+Although the GPIO interface for Mynewt uses the **direct HAL**, we can describe what it might look like for an indirect HAL.

-The API `hal_gpio.h` is identical.
+The API `hal_gpio.h` is identical with a direct or indirect HAL.

-There would be an additional header file `hal_gpio_int.h` which describes the driver interface for underlying implementations.
-It looks similar to the hal API except is driven by function pointers.
+In the indirect HAL there is an additional header file `hal_gpio_int.h` which describes the driver interface for underlying implementations.
+It looks similar to the HAL API except is driven by function pointers.

 ```no-highlight
 struct hal_gpio_funcs {